 Costa Ricans always smell good

 Costa Ricans smell good, at any time of the day.
-Men and women alike, they always smell good, as opposed to some other varieties of humans.
+Costa Rican men and women alike, always smell good, as opposed to some other varieties of humans.

-Now, you will probably say that you always smell good too and that you’re not a Costarican.
+Now, you will probably say that you always smell good too and that you’re not a Costa Rican.
 That means you’ve either been living in Costa Rica long enough to learn the art of bathing or you have a sinus problem.
 So you already know how it feels to be chaineado.

 You might say this is a weird topic, but feel free to spend some time at the International Airport Juan Santamaría and walk past the lines of people waiting to check in on a flight to Europe.
 You’ll quickly find out how some travelers smell after a 3-week vacation in tropical Costa Rica wearing the same clothing every day.

 I just got back from visiting my mom in Holland.
 We’re walking through this small grocery store in the seaport of Zeebrugge, Belgium.
 We are all dying to purchase some Belgian waffles and chocolate as well as some fruit for the waffles.
 There is this man in the vegetable and fruit department, taking his time to find the fruit to his liking.
 The man smelled like he’d not seen a shower in the last week or so.